hhatch/feasst/plugin/text_interface.rst

 Gibbs Ensemble
 ===================

-Simultaneous simulate multiple configurations and transfer particles and/or volume between them.
+Simulate multiple configurations and transfer particles and/or volume between them.

 .. toctree::